MicrosoftDocs/windows-dev-docs/hub/apps/develop/ui-input/display-ui-objects.md

 The [**Windows.ApplicationModel.DataTransfer.DataTransferManager**](/uwp/api/windows.applicationmodel.datatransfer.datatransfermanager) class implements the [**IDataTransferManagerInterop**](/windows/win32/api/shobjidl_core/nn-shobjidl_core-idatatransfermanagerinterop) interface (which, like **IInitializeWithWindow**, lets you set an owner window).

-Instead of calling the [**DataTransferManager.ShowShareUI**](/uwp/api/windows.applicationmodel.datatransfer.datatransfermanager.showshareui) method, you call [**IDataTransferManagerInterop::ShowShareUIForWindow**](/windows/win32/api/shobjidl_core/nf-shobjidl_core-idatatransfermanagerinterop-showshareuiforwindow), as shown in the code examples below.
+In a desktop app, instead of calling the [**DataTransferManager.ShowShareUI**](/uwp/api/windows.applicationmodel.datatransfer.datatransfermanager.showshareui) method, you call [**IDataTransferManagerInterop::ShowShareUIForWindow**](/windows/win32/api/shobjidl_core/nf-shobjidl_core-idatatransfermanagerinterop-showshareuiforwindow), as shown in the code examples below.

 ### WinUI 3 with C# (also WPF/WinForms with .NET 5 or later)